aicore/libmysql/docs/generatedApiDocs/utils/db-API.md

 ## createTable

+It creates a table in the database with the name provided as the parameter

-This function helps to create a  table in database we have simplified our database schema, for us, our database has only two columns
+we have simplified our database schema, for us, our database has only two columns

 1.  `primary key` column, which is a varchar(255)